-Its prime location at the southern tip of the Gaslamp Quarter puts it a short walk from Petco Park (where the Padres play) and the San Diego Convention Center in addition to some of the city’s best restaurants and nightlife.
+I love that it’s located in a prime spot at the southern tip of the Gaslamp Quarter, which puts you a short walk from a Padres game, the San Diego Convention Center, vibrant nightlife, and some of the city’s best restaurants.

-- Rooftop pool with cabanas, a whirlpool, a bar, and great city/bay views
+- Rooftop swimming pool with cabanas, a whirlpool, a bar, and great city views

 - Enviable Gaslamp Quarter location (three blocks to the Convention Center, two blocks to Petco Park)